-We spoke with Meredith Tax for the latest episode of our podcast, Smarty Pants, about her new book, A Road Unforeseen: Women Fight the Islamic State.
+We spoke with Meredith Tax our podcast, Smarty Pants, about her new book, A Road Unforeseen: Women Fight the Islamic State.
 Read an excerpt from the introduction, below, and then listen to the podcast to hear more about the singular society that has sprung up in the midst of civil war.

 In August 2014, Daesh—the Arabic acronym for the terrorist group that has been variously called ISIS, ISIL, and the Islamic State—attacked the city of Kobane in Northern Syria, and I started seeing pictures of smiling rifle-toting girls in uniform defending the city.
 Who were these girls?
 After hours of searching the web, I realized that they belonged to a revolutionary organization of which I had never heard, the Democratic Union Party (PYD) of the Syrian Kurds, which had liberated three areas, Cizire, Afrin, and Kobane, on the Syria-Turkey border, setting up cantons where people make decisions through local councils and women hold 40 percent of all leadership positions.
 As an entity, the cantons are called Rojava.